rancher/fleet-docs/docs/gitrepo-content.md

 Bundle lifecycles are tracked between releases by the helm releaseName field added to each bundle.
 If the releaseName is not specified within fleet.yaml it is generated from `GitRepo.name + path`.
 Long names are truncated and a `-<hash>` prefix is added.

+By default, bundle names will also be generated from the GitRepo's name and the path from which the bundle is created.
+However, a bundle's name can be overridden by using the `name` field in a `fleet.yaml` file.

 **The git repository has no explicitly required structure.** It is important to realize the scanned resources will be saved as a resource in Kubernetes so you want to make sure the directories you are scanning in git do not contain